Overview / Conclusion

 For families facing the daunting task of placing a loved one in an assisted living community, one important consideration is the number of employees on hand dedicated to helping elderly occupants on a daily basis.
 According to a recent analysis of Google data, a common search adult children make when looking for assisted living for their aging parents is the number of staff compared to residents.
 This is known as the so-called Staff-to-Resident ratio.

-Our organization has studied this question in-depth and found that while the staff-to-resident ratio is an important factor, it can be difficult to obtain this data.
+Our organization has studied this question in-depth.
+We found that while the staff-to-resident ratio is an important factor, it can be difficult to obtain this data.
 In addition, it can be misleading to compare communities on this point.

 A better and easier method to evaluate an assisted living community’s capacity to provide quality care is to look at whether the residence employs licensed medical professionals, such as Registered Nurses (RNs) and Licensed Professional Nurses (LPNs).